syedabdulgafoor/Temperature-sendor/README.md

 # Temperature-sendor
-We will use tinckercad ,thinkseak and app
+We will use tinckercad ,thinkspeak and app to diplay temperature using arduino